 “Standing firm in one spirit, with one mind striving together for the faith

 what did Paul say was the basis of this unity?
-He said we must conduct
+We conduct

 ourselves in a manner worthy of the gospel.
 So our conduct is involved.
-In
+This

-contrast, Christianity today thinks God has allowed us to separate our conduct
+contrasts Christianity today that thinks God has allowed us to separate our conduct

 (86m) Thy kingdom come